NervanaSystems/ngraph/doc/sphinx/source/project/introduction.rst

 This documentation provides technical details of nGraph's core functionality, framework and backend integrations.
-Creating a compiler stack like nGraph and PlaidML requires expert knowledge, and we hope nGraph and PlaidML will lift burden for
+Creating a compiler stack like nGraph and PlaidML requires expert knowledge, and we hope nGraph and PlaidML will lift the burden
+for:

 #.
 Framework owners looking to support new hardware and custom chips.
 #.
 Data scientists and ML developers wishing to accelerate deep learning